hchiam/angularjsSandbox/README.md

     }]);
     ```

-5. USE CONTROLLER:  link section of HTML file to that controller in JS:
+5. USE **CONTROLLER**:  link section of HTML file to that controller in JS:

     `<body ng-app="myApp" ng-controller="MainController">`